 Management has determined that the Company has one reportable segment of its business, being uranium exploration in Australia.
-Information reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment perform ance focuses on three reportable segments of its business.
+Information reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance focuses on one reportable segment of its business.